The agricultural communications major includes courses in communications and agriculture.

 - Megan Silveira Denair, California

-In the capstone course, senior students use the skills they have developed to produce
+In your senior capstone course, you will use the skills you’ve developed to produce

 the Cowboy Journal, a full-color magazine distributed to OSU CASNR alumni as well

 as students, faculty, staff and others interested in the college.